-Oman, for a long time, has been living under the shadow of its more glamorous neighbour - the UAE.
+Oman a land of great natural beauty on the southeast corner of the Arabian Peninsula, for a long time, has been living under the shadow of its more glamorous neighbor - the UAE.
 It is true that Oman still feels caught in time but isn’t that what we are looking out for in this new age of fast food?

 Come with us to a country, which shares its sea and a part of its culture with our western coast.
 A country where deserts and mountain cliffs go hand in hand and where turquoise waters enchant you under the sun as much as the soft cool sands do under the starry skies.

 |Single Supplement Cost||